AustinHackers/austinhackers.github.io/README.md

 Once you click Send Pull Request, you'll be on upstream's pull queue.

 ### Wait for your pull-request to land
-Now you must wait to the pull-request to be reviewed and landed by someone with commit access.
+Now you must wait for the pull-request to be reviewed and landed by someone with commit access.
 Your pull-request will be reviewed to verify it matches requirements and compatibility.

-This process has no real time line and could take days or longer.
+This process has no real timeline and could take days or longer.
 If there is no movement on the pull-request ticket, you can always poke us on IRC, or buy is booze.